EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

 ### Deploying the PG4K-PGD operators and cert-manager individually

-The chart `edb-postgres-distributed-for-kubernetes` is set by default to also install cert-manager operators, which it depends on.
+The chart `edb-postgres-distributed-for-kubernetes` is set by default to also install the cert-manager operator, which it depends on.
 When following this route, all operators will be installed in the same namespace.
-This is in contrast with other installation paths, where the operators reside in dedicated namespaces.
+This is in contrast with other installation paths, where we may want the two operators reside in dedicated namespaces.

 Installing all dependencies in the same namespace is a design limitation of Helm, but we can get around it by installing dependencies with separate invocations of `helm`.

-If you would like to install the cert-manager in a separate namespaces, please follow the below steps.
+If you would like to install the cert-manager in a separate namespace, please follow the steps below.

 #### 1. Setup cert-manager